thejsj/realtime-photo/README.md

 ![Screenshot of GIF](screenshot.gif)

-A realtime photo sharing whiteboard made with [RethinkDB](http://rethinkdb.com)
+A realtime photo sharing app made with [RethinkDB](http://rethinkdb.com).
+The app showcase RethinkDB's changefeeds combined with binary data.

+If you want to checkout a simpler version of this idea (in order to understand the code), check out this [realtime-photo-tutorial repo](https://github.com/thejsj/realtime-photo-tutorial).

 ### Setup